kubernetes/kubernetes/docs/proposals/flexvolume-api.md

 **Plugin Driver API**: API calls defined by flex volume plugin.

-**Plugin Driver**: Out-of-tree driver/plugin which implements plugin driver api.
+**Plugin Driver**: Out-of-tree driver/plugin which implements plugin driver API.

 **In-tree plugin**: Plugins which are included in Kubernetes project/source tree.

 ## API:
-Existing flex volume plugin driver api is in alpha phase and are subject to change between Kubernetes versions.
-This section proposes stable api for plugin driver writers to work with.
+The existing flex volume plugin driver API is in the alpha phase and are subject to change between Kubernetes versions.
+This section proposes a stable API for plugin driver writers to work with.

 ### Proposal:
 Proposes fewer APIs with stable request & response API objects.